-The RACI Model (RACI Matrix) is a simple tool that is useful for highlighting roles and responsibilities during a project, program, or indeed any organizational change.
-I first came across the RACI Matrix whilst on an ITIL training course a few years ago and find them particularly useful for clarifying roles and responsibilities in cross-functional or cross-departmental projects and programs.
+The RACI Matrix, sometimes know as the Responsibility Assignment Matrix (RAM) or RACI Model, is a simple tool that is useful for highlighting roles and responsibilities during a project, program, or indeed any organisational change.
+I first came across the RACI Matrix whilst on an ITIL training course a few years ago and find them particularly useful for clarifying roles and responsibilities in cross-functional or cross-departmental projects spanning a matrix environment.

 RACI is an acronym for Responsible, Accountable, Consulted, and Informed.
-The RACI Matrix enables you to identify who is responsible, accountable, consulted, or informed, for every task which needs to be performed.
+The RACI Matrix enables you to identify who is responsible, accountable, consulted, or informed, for every task which needs to be done in a project.

 Here is some more detail about what each letter in the RACI acronym means:

 |Responsible||This is the person or role responsible for performing the task, that is, the actual person doing the work to complete the task.|